vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 The name "Gogol" becomes his son's pet name (_daknaam_).
 The story of the train accident and his survival, however, is a secret Ashoke keeps to himself for years.
 He finally tells Gogol about his namesake and the train accident when Gogol is an adult, after he officially changes his name to Nikhil.
 Ashoke later gives his son a volume of Gogol's stories as a gift, bearing the inscription: “The man who gave you his name, from the man who gave you your name”.
 This book, which Ashoke had loved, was given to the most precious person in his life: his son, Gogol.

 ### The Central Conflict of Gogol's Name
-The **central theme of _The Namesake_ is the importance of names**.
-The central conflict surrounding Gogol’s name stems from the collision between the **Bengali cultural tradition of having two names (one of which is chosen by an elder)** and the **American laws and systems regarding identity and naming**.
+The central theme of _The Namesake_ is the importance of names.
+The central conflict surrounding Gogol’s name stems from the collision between the Bengali cultural tradition of having two names (one of which is chosen by an elder) and the American laws and systems regarding identity and naming.
 This tension forces Ashoke and Ashima into a decision that they had initially refused to make.
 The result is that the child's informal pet name is accidentally made his official public name, which later embarrasses and alienates Gogol.

 #### The Bengali Tradition of Two Names
 The Bengali tradition of naming includes a **$daknaam$ (a pet name or nickname)** and a **$bhalonaam$ (a good name)**.